Robust Principal Component Analysis: A Median of Means Approach: Experimental Results

 \subsection{A Simulation Study on Recovering Low-rank Matrices}

 To empirically validate the efficacy of MoMPCA, we performed this dimensionality reduction procedure on various simulated datasets.
-We have generated the matrix $X_0$ as a product of two matrices $X_{1,0}$ and $X_{2,0}$ of orders $n\times r$ and $r\times p$ respectively where each entry is simulated from the Gaussian distribution, where $r$ is the rank of $X_0$ and $r< \text{min} \{n, p\}$.
-To add outliers, we add random noise generated from $Unif(-500,500)$ to randomly selected $\sqrt{n}$ many rows of $X_0$.
+We have generated the matrix ${\bx}_0$ as a product of two matrices ${\bx}_{1,0}$ and ${\bx}_{2,0}$ of orders $n\times r$ and $r\times p$ respectively where each entry is simulated from the Gaussian distribution, where $r$ is the rank of ${\bx}_0$ and $r< \text{min} \{n, p\}$.
+To add outliers, we add random noise generated from $Unif(-500,500)$ to randomly selected $\sqrt{n}$ many rows of ${\bx}_0$.

-We then run the MoMPCA algorithm along with the peer algorithms on $X_0$.
-We calculate the efficacy of each of the relative reconstruction error as $\frac{\|X-X_0\|}{\|X_0\|}$, where the norm is taken over those rows that do not contain an outlier.
+We then run the MoMPCA algorithm along with the peer algorithms on ${\bx}_0$.
+We calculate the efficacy of each of the relative reconstruction errors as $\frac{\|{\bx}-{\bx}_0\|}{\|{\bx}_0\|}$, where the norm is taken over those rows that do not contain an outlier.
 Here $X$ is the projected matrix in the lower $d$-dimensional affine space.
 Clearly, a lower score represents a better representation in lower-dimensional space.
-Since the true structure of the matrix lies in a lower-dimensional space, the MoMPCA method successfully plots the dataset in a lower-dimensional space in spite of having $\sqrt{n}$ many outliers due to its robustness property.
+Since the true structure of the matrix lies in a lower-dimensional space, the MoMPCA method successfully plots the dataset in a lower-dimensional space despite having $\sqrt{n}$ many outliers due to its robustness property.

-We compare our method with the baselines as well as state-of-the-art methods such as Principal Component Pursuit (PCP) \citep{candes2011robust}, Principal Component Pursuit with Features (PCPF) \citep{pmlr-v48-chiang16}, Matrix-Factorization Based Robust Principal Component Analysis (MFRPCA) \citep{chen2018robust} and Robust Weight Learning with Adaptive Neighbors (RWL-AN) \citep{NEURIPS2019_73f104c9}.
-The standard protocols as was used by each original papers of the competing algorithms have been implemented in our experiments.
-The algorithms providing non-deterministic output have been run $20$ times and the average values obtained have been reported.
-The results demonstrated in table \ref{tab_syn} clearly indicates that out of all the methods, the proposed MoMPCA algorithm works best in terms of the reconstruction error.
+We compare our method with the baselines as well as state-of-the-art methods such as Principal Component Pursuit (PCP) \cite{candes2011robust}, Principal Component Pursuit with Features (PCPF) \cite{pmlr-v48-chiang16}, Matrix-Factorization Based Robust Principal Component Analysis (MFRPCA) \cite{chen2018robust} and Robust Weight Learning with Adaptive Neighbors (RWL-AN) \cite{NEURIPS2019_73f104c9}.
+The standard protocols used by each of the original papers of the competing algorithms have been implemented in our experiments.
+The algorithms providing non-deterministic output have been run $20$ times, and the average values obtained have been reported.
+The results demonstrated in table \ref{tab_syn} clearly indicate that out of all the methods, the proposed MoMPCA algorithm works best in terms of the reconstruction error.